maximilien/musings/blogs/ai/1/draft.md

 **Planning before coding pays off.** All agents work better if you plan better and divide work into features you can execute step by step.
 Describe the goal, have the agent break it down, save a plan with TODOs, then execute incrementally.

-**Multiple tools in parallel is normal.** 59% of developers now run three or more AI coding tools simultaneously.
+**Multiple tools in parallel is normal.** 59% of developers now run three or more AI coding tools simultaneously (Qodo 2025 Report).
 While one agent generates code, I might use another to test and plan—then feed results back to fix or implement new features.

 ## Looking Forward